matthieuSolente/email-darkmode/README.md

 ```
 background-image: linear-gradient(#ffffff,#ffffff)
+I think this one was popularized by Annet Forcier on Email Slack but don't find any sources..

 ```
-### To be tested
+### Other techniques, To be tested

-For text, use this along with your standard color style:
+For text , use this along with your standard color style:

 ```
 -webkit-text-fill-color: #ffffff !important;